numerodix/deplint/README.md

 ```

 deplint discovers the dependency relationship between packages based on
-metadata in your virtualenv's site-packages.
-From this it will tell you about:
+metadata in your virtualenv's `site-packages`.
+From this it will tell you
+about:

 * Packages that are installed but not required (and also not a transitive
   dependency of a required package).
 This could mean you installed something